gazebosim/docs/roadmap.md

 **Close the Gap** is Ignition's current focus topic.
-Over the next two quarters we will concentrate development efforts on topics that reduce feature disparity between Gazebo and Ignition and facilitate migration from Gazebo to Ignition.
-Take a look at the
-[feature comparison](/docs/citadel/comparison) page for a list of differences between Gazebo and Ignition.
+Over the next two quarters we will concentrate development efforts on topics that reduce feature disparity between Gazebo classic and Ignition and facilitate migration from Gazebo classic to Ignition.
+Take a look at the [feature comparison](/docs/citadel/comparison) page for a list of differences between classic and Ignition.

 ## 2020 Q3(Jul - Sep)

-* **Migration Strategies**: Develop and document strategies for migrating plugins, SDF files, and other simulation resources from Gazebo to Ignition.
+* **Migration Strategies**: Develop and document strategies for migrating plugins, SDF files, and other simulation resources from Gazebo classic to Ignition.
     * See [all open tickets](https://github.com/search?q=org%3Aignitionrobotics+label%3A%22migration%22&state=open&type=Issues)
       with the "migration" label.
     * See [current development status](https://github.com/orgs/ignitionrobotics/projects/3?card_filter_query=label%3A%22migration%22)
       for tickets with the "migration" label.

 * **Documentation**: Improve documentation release process and usability.
-Port relevant Gazebo tutorials to Ignition.
+Port relevant Gazebo classic tutorials to Ignition.
     * See [all open tickets](https://github.com/search?q=org%3Aignitionrobotics+label%3A%22boost+the+docs%22&state=open&type=Issues)
       with the "boost the docs" label.
     * See [current development status](https://github.com/orgs/ignitionrobotics/projects/3?card_filter_query=label%3A%22boost+the+docs%22)